dibashthapa/dsa/stack/README.md

 # Stack
 <b>Stack</b> is a linear data structure which follows a particular order in which the operations are performed.
-The order may be LIFO(Last In First Out) or FILO(First In Last Out).
+The order may be LIFO(Last In First Out)

 <ul>
 <li>push() : Adds an item in the stack.
 If the stack is full, then it is said to be an Overflow condition.</li>